 The present position has been neatly summed up by Ibn Warraq in his book, ‘Why I am not a Muslim?’2

 .
-Unfortunately this book has been banned in India and therefore we can only list the original sources to which the reader is requested to refer for detailed information.
+Unfortunately this book has been banned in India.
 The reviews of this book have been collected and summarized in ‘Time for Stock Taking.3

 Towards the end of nineteenth century, Western scholars began the process of sifting all available information and data on Islam since there was some suspicion that some of the traditions were deliberately forged in order to further the interests of certain groups and families.
 Wellhausen divided the historical traditions into two categories – the apparently authentic primitive traditions, which have been recorded in the late eighth century, and second, a parallel tradition that was deliberately forged to rebut the first.The second version was found to be full of tendentious fiction.